Parliamentary motion to impeach Tony Blair: Viability

 In the UK the most recent previous impeachment motion was made in 1848 (by Thomas Chisholm Anstey against the Foreign Secretary Lord Palmerston, who was accused of concluding a secret treaty with Russia).
 The campaigners first needed to establish that impeachment was still viable in modern politics.
 On 17 November 2004 the speaker ruled their motion in order and it was tabled for the next session.

 Initial presentation

 In August 2004, Plaid Cymru MP Adam Price commissioned and published the report: A Case to Answer: a first report on the potential impeachment of the Prime Minister for High Crimes and Misdemeanours in relation to the invasion of Iraq.
-The document was written by Dr Glen Rangwala (lecturer of politics at University of Cambridge) and Dan Plesch (Honorary Fellow of Birkbeck, University of London.)
+The document was written by Dr Glen Rangwala (lecturer of politics at University of Cambridge) and Dan Plesch (Honorary Fellow of Birkbeck, University of London).

 Legal opinion

 The campaign hired solicitor Phil Shiner of Public Interest Lawyers to represent their case.
-They have also asked Matrix Chambers to draw up a legal opinion.
+They also asked Matrix Chambers to draw up a legal opinion.
 Matrix is known for its advocacy of human rights cases and for being the barristers' chambers of Blair's wife and Queen's Counsel, Cherie Booth.
 Booth was not involved in the case due to the obvious conflict of interest.

-Drafting team

-The drafting team for the motion was announced on 13 October 2004: